riya-amemiya/agrb/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within garb, please report it responsibly:
+If you discover a security vulnerability within agrb, please report it responsibly:

 1. **Do not** open a public issue for security vulnerabilities
-2. Send an email to: <oss-contact+garb@tokidux.com>
+2. Send an email to: <oss-contact+agrb@tokidux.com>
 3. Provide a detailed description of the vulnerability
 4. Include steps to reproduce the issue if possible
 5. Allow time for the maintainer to respond and fix the issue